 “Every child is an artist.
 The problem is how to remain an artist once we grow up.”

-At MCDS, art and music are not just special subjects, but valued components of our comprehensive curriculum that inspires critical and creative thinking from our students.
-As students move from art to science, then music to math, in the course of the same day, they make important connections from the interaction of different perspectives of knowledge and the world.
+At MCDS, art and music are not just special subjects, but valued components of our comprehensive curriculum that inspire critical and creative thinking from our students.
+As students move from art to science, then music to math in the course of the same day, they make important connections from the interaction of different perspectives of knowledge and the world.

 MCDS is a proud member of the Wisconsin School Music Association.

 Theatre: Students enjoy extensive opportunities to explore their passion for the performing arts.
 A no-cut policy underlies our approach to the musicals and plays which are performed every spring and fall in our gymnasium/theatre facility.
 Musical performances occur throughout the year, both during the school day and at special evening performances.